St. Mary's Church, Negombo: Location

 St. Mary's Church is located in the Grand Street in the centre of Negombo.

 History

-Negombo has been influenced greatly by the Christian faith from the time it was occupied by the Portuguese.
-It is often called "Little Rome" in view of the large number of churches in the city.
+Negombo has been influenced greatly by the Christian faith since the Portuguese occupation, earning it the nickname "Little Rome" due to the numerous churches in the city.

-Construction of the church was started in 1874 and completed, after a long gap, in 1922.
-The art and architecture of this church and a few similar other churches in Sri Lanka demonstrate the cultural amalgamation of the European practice with Sri Lankan art and architecture during the early years of the 20th century.
+Construction of St. Mary's Church, the fifth on this site, began in 1874 and was completed in 1922.
+The first church was established in 1544, marking over 480 years of Christian presence in the area.
+The art and architecture of this church exemplify the cultural amalgamation of European practices with Sri Lankan art during the early 20th century..

 Features

 The church was built in neoclassicism style with columns and plain walls.
 Its ceilings are painted with alabaster images of many saints.
 The walls at the upper level are fixed with sculptures of religious saints.
 The unique paintings on the life of Christ on the ceiling were done by the N.S.
 Godamanne, a local Buddhist painter.
 The beauty of the paintings on the nave is described as "thunderous".
 A testator paid the cost of one of the altars, which was imported from Europe.